TUW-GEO/ecmwf_models/README.rst

 This package has been tested on Linux, Windows and macOS for python ``3.10``, ``3.11``, and ``3.12``.
-Ideally you should use one of the supported python versions (the package might should still work for older python versions).
+Ideally you should use one of the supported python versions (the package might still work for older python versions).

 Use ``pip`` to install all required python dependencies as well as the ``ecmwf_models`` package from `pypi <https://pypi.org/project/ecmwf-models/>`_.